WalletConnectFoundation/wcn/docs/node-operator-onboarding.md

 So, you need to make sure that your infrastructure won't `SIGKILL` the IRN node prematurely.
 WalletConnectFoundation nodes are configured to have `12h` graceful shutdown timeout.
 But we expect other operator nodes to have at least `1h` of graceful shutdown window.

+### Mainnet Onboarding and Hardware Requirements
+After successful testnet operation, its time to prepare for mainnet.
+We ask in order to deploy a new node to have the following minimal specifications:
+- 8 vCPUs
+- 16GB RAM
+- 100GB storage
+- Share your new peer ID and IP address for mainnet whitelisting with Nacho or Addie in TG or WC Slack

+*Important*: Wait for the green light from the WalletConnect Foundation Team before proceeding